The Riverside: Statue of Jacques Jordaens

 Jordaens talks:

-I must also admit that me and my studio often repeated the popular themes.
-Sometimes, this caused problems: for instance, on August 25, 1648, I formally declared before a notary that I had personally painted five works of two years earlier.
+I must also admit that me and my studio often repeated popular themes.
+Sometimes, this generated disputes: for instance, on August 25, 1648, I formally declared before a notary that I had personally painted five works of two years earlier.
 But I also had to confess that all five of them showed exactly the same subject and that I had the original paintings copied ‑ ‘So d’ouden songen/As the elder sing’ being one of them.
 But, a big but, afterwards I had them thoroughly modified and single-handedly painted them over.
 So I claim these to be original works.

 Anthony followed our master’s advice and went to Italy, to perfect himself.
 Later on, he often travelled to England!
 My other esteemed teacher and father-in-law, Adam Van Noort, had also travelled to Italy.
 Aren’t today’s art and science students doing exactly the same thing, travelling throughout Europe, following the Erasmus programme?

-In the 1650-ies, my sympathy for Protestantism has led to me being fined for “scandalous writings“: I had to pay more than 200 pounds, a hefty sum (today at 100,000 euros)!.
-About twenty years later, in 1671, our family was accepted into the congregation of the Mount of Olives in Brabant, which followed the strict protestant line of Calvinism.
+In the 1650-ies, my sympathy for Protestantism resulted in a fined of more than 200 pounds, a hefty sum (today at 100,000 euros!), for “scandalous writings“.
+About twenty years later, in 1671, our family was accepted as member of the congregation of the Mount of Olives in Brabant, which followed the strict protestant line of Calvinism.
 This community was not allowed to have public church services.
-That’s why I made our spacious house available around Christmas and Easter, to celebrate the Lord’s Supper.
+That’s why I made our spacious house available to celebrate the Lord’s Supper around Christmas and Easter.
 The name of the same reformed congregation is now visible on Lange Winkelstraat in Antwerp.

 Route South: continue until the next intersection, at the beginning of the Kloosterstraat; you look in the direction of the Royal Museum of Fine Arts.